daboe01/VIPSPatchbay/README.md

     *   `column="factor"`: **This is the critical link.** It assigns the slider's value to a parameter named `factor`.
 *   `<textField>`: A text box, also linked to the `factor` parameter, allowing for precise numerical input.

 This simple XML generates a professional, fully-functional UI component without writing any JavaScript.

-### 3. Linking GUI to Command (`gui_fields` & `parameter_template`)

-These two fields bridge the gap between the user interface and the command-line script.

-*   **`gui_fields`: `"["factor"]"`**
-    *   This JSON array tells the backend which parameters to collect from the UI.
-In this case, it's just the value of the control linked to the `factor` column.

-*   **`parameter_template`: `"-charcoal %s"`**
-    *   This is the template for the command-line arguments.
-The backend takes the value of our `factor` parameter (e.g., `2` from the slider) and uses `sprintf` to format it into this string, resulting in `"-charcoal 2"`.

-And that's it.
-The backend now has all the information it needs to dynamically build and execute the correct ImageMagick command based on the user's interaction with the slider.
-This simple yet powerful system allows you to wrap any command-line tool into a user-friendly, interactive node within minutes.
+This declarative approach means you can design complex interfaces for any command-line tool with just a few lines of XML.

 ## Technology Stack